netkuup/NKLibsJS/src/actions/actions.md

 NKTemplate
 ----------------------------------------------------------------------------
+* __Note:__ This method will be deprecated or improved in the near future.
+I do not recommend using it.
 * When click '<i>.NKTemplate_btn.T1</i>' the element '<i>.NKTemplate_src.T1</i>' will be copied and appended to '<i>.NKTemplate_dst.T1</i>'
 * The next class of '<i>NKTemplate_</i>', in this case '<i>T1</i>' is a template name of your choice.